serradura/kind/README.md

 end
 ```

+### Defining Empty as Kind::Empty an alias

+You can require `kind/empty/constant` to define `Empty` as a `Kind::Empty` alias.
+But, a `LoadError` will be raised if there is an already defined constant `Empty`.

-One last thing, if there is no constant declared as Empty, the `kind` gem will define `Empty` as an alias for `Kind::Empty`.
-Knowing this, the previous example could be written like this:
+So if you required this file, the previous example could be written like this:

 ```ruby
 def do_something(value, with_options: Empty::HASH)